Generalized stacked contact process with variable host fitness: Graphical representation

 \section{Graphical representation}

-Throughout the paper, we think of the process as being generated from a percolation sub-structure, also called Harris' graphical representation~\cite{harris_1972}.
-That is, we attach independent Poisson processes with appropriate rate to each vertex and oriented edge of the~$d$-dimensional integer lattice.
+Throughout the paper, we think of the process as being generated from a substructure, also called Harris' graphical representation~\cite{harris_1972}.
+The substructure consists of independent Poisson processes with appropriate rates attached to each vertex and oriented edge of the~$d$-dimensional integer lattice.
 The process is then constructed by assuming that, at the times of these Poisson processes, either a birth or an infection or a death or a recovery occurs whenever the configuration of the system at that time is compatible with the event.
-Table~\ref{tab:harris} shows how to construct the percolation substructure when~$\lambda_{10} > \lambda_{20}$, in which case the symbiont is a pathogen.
+Table~\ref{tab:harris} shows how to construct the process using its substructure when~$\lambda_{10} > \lambda_{20}$, in which case the symbiont is a pathogen.

-Note that the results in~\eqref{eq:cp-1}--\eqref{eq:mcp} can be proved by coupling different processes using this graphical representation rather than~Theorem~III.1.5 in~\cite{liggett_1985}.
+Note that the results in~\eqref{eq:cp-1a}--\eqref{eq:mcp} can be proved by coupling different processes using this graphical representation rather than~Theorem~III.1.5 in~\cite{liggett_1985}.
 For instance, the contact process~$\zeta_t^2$ with parameter~$\lambda_{20}$ can be constructed from the graphical representation in the table by assuming that births can only occur through type~2 arrows, while the contact process~$\zeta_t^1$ with parameter~$\lambda_{10}$ can be constructed by assuming that births occur through both type~1 and type~2 arrows.
-Constructing our modified stacked contact process and these two contact processes from this common graphical representation results in a coupling such that
+Constructing our process and these two contact processes from this common graphical representation results in a coupling such that

 at all times~$t$ provided this holds at time zero.
-This shows that~\eqref{eq:cp-1} when~$\lambda_{10} > \lambda_{20}$.
-This property when the inequality is reversed as well as~\eqref{eq:cp-2} and~\eqref{eq:mcp} are proved similarly by using other graphical representations which are designed based on the ordering of the parameters.
+This shows~\eqref{eq:cp-1a}--\eqref{eq:cp-1b} when~$\lambda_{10} > \lambda_{20}$.
+This property when the inequality is reversed as well as~\eqref{eq:cp-2a}--\eqref{eq:cp-2b} and~\eqref{eq:mcp} are proved similarly by using other graphical representations which are designed based on the ordering of the parameters.